phanhongan/ml-systems-evaluation/docs/industries/aviation.md

 # ✈️ Aviation Industry Guide

-This guide provides comprehensive information for implementing ML Systems Evaluation Framework in aviation environments, with a focus on safety-critical systems and regulatory compliance.
+This guide provides information for implementing ML Systems Evaluation Framework in aviation environments, with a focus on safety-critical systems and regulatory compliance.

 ## ✈️ Aviation Overview